-- Ecosystem services taxonomy was developed by Amanda Sauer, The Values of Conservation Easements, discussion paper, World Resources Institute, presented to West Hill Foundation for Nature (December 1, 2002) and values for ecosystem services estimated by Robert Costanza, Ralph d'Arge, Rudolf de Groot, Stephen Farber, Monica Grasso, Bruce Hannon, Karin Limburg, Shahid Naeem, Robert V. O'Neill, Jose Paruelo, Robert G. Raskin, Paul Sutton, and Marjan van den Belt, "The Value of the World's Ecosystem Services and Natural Capital," Nature 38, no. 15 (1997): 253-259. - Valuation methods are based on several sources, including Costanza et al. (1997), Anielski and Wilson (2005) in the Boreal Wealth Accounting study, Counting Canada's Natural Capital, and new values estimated for this study. - Roughly 173,900 hectares of the Mackenzie is glaciated, representing 24% of the snow and ice land-cover area. - The individual GDP estimates for forestry, mining, oil, gas and agricultural sectors do not add up to the total GDP for the Mackenzie region since the total GDP includes economic activity from other sectors. - The estimated ecological service values for barren land or tundra are based on valuation of only the portion of tundra which is known as permafrost; there are 21,227,108 hectares of permafrost which are valued at \$3,946/ha, primarily because of the value of stored carbon. - Roughly 173,900 hectares of the Mackenzie is glaciated representing 24% of the snow and ice land-cover area. - Satellite images were the main source of data.
+- 21 Ecosystem services taxonomy was developed by Amanda Sauer, The Values of Conservation Easements, discussion paper, World Resources Institute, presented to West Hill Foundation for Nature (December 1, 2002) and values for ecosystem services estimated by Robert Costanza, Ralph d'Arge, Rudolf de Groot, Stephen Farber, Monica Grasso, Bruce Hannon, Karin Limburg, Shahid Naeem, Robert V. O'Neill, Jose Paruelo, Robert G. Raskin, Paul Sutton, and Marjan van den Belt, "The Value of the World's Ecosystem Services and Natural Capital," Nature 38, no. 15 (1997): 253-259. - 22 Valuation methods are based on several sources, including Costanza et al. (1997), Anielski and Wilson (2005) in the Boreal Wealth Accounting study, Counting Canada's Natural Capital, and new values estimated for this study. - 23 Roughly 173,900 hectares of the Mackenzie is glaciated, representing 24% of the snow and ice land-cover area. - 24 The individual GDP estimates for forestry, mining, oil, gas and agricultural sectors do not add up to the total GDP for the Mackenzie region since the total GDP includes economic activity from other sectors. - 25 This assumes that economic activity and thus GDP can occur anywhere over the entire spatial area of the Mackenzie watershed. - 26 This includes the economically important Athabasca oil sands located in northeastern Alberta and northwestern Saskatchewan. - 27 The estimated ecological service values for barren land or tundra are based on valuation of only the portion of tundra which is known as permafrost; there are 21,227,108 hectares of permafrost which are valued at \$3,946/ha, primarily because of the value of stored carbon. - 28 Roughly 173,900 hectares of the Mackenzie is glaciated representing 24% of the snow and ice land-cover area. - 29 Satellite images were the main source of data.
 1,037 Landsat images were used, mostly from the summer season, 1985 to 2003.
 This imagery was the primary data source for the manual exclusion of anthropogenic disturbances.
 Landsat 5(TM) and Landsat 7 (ETM+) imagery were chosen because of their resolution (28.5 metres) and the availability of several spectral bands.
 Almost all of the Landsat images used in the study had less than 10 percent cloud cover.
 The majority of the images were orthorectified by NASA (and/or the Earth Satellite Corporation).
 Orthorectified Landsat data was made publicly available by NASA on December 23, 2003.
 The products available include Landsat Enhanced Thematic Mapper (ETM+), Pansharpened ETM+, and Thematic Mapper (TM) data from the Landsat 4, 5 and 7 missions.
 The data was compiled through NASA's Commercial Remote Sensing Program, which is a cooperative effort between NASA and the commercial remote sensing community to provide users with access to quality-screened, medium resolution satellite images with global coverage over the Earth's land masses.
 The Landsat (TM) dataset contains orthorectified Landsat (TM) sensor data from the Landsat 4 and 5 satellites.
 Landsat (TM) data was orthorectified by NASA using the best available geodetic and elevation control data to correct for positional accuracy and relief displacement.
 Landsat 7 (ETM+) data was orthorectified using the orthorectified Landsat TM data.
 The result of the orthorectification process is a final image map product with a Root Mean Square Error (RMSE) of better than 50 metres (2 pixels) in positional accuracy.